Welcome to the Stanford Graduate Sustainable Design and Construction Program

 Bike security is a problem on campus.
 Make sure you have a strong lock and use the bike racks.

 Hard-hat: You may use your own hard hat or buy one from a local store.
 Be sure it is an OSHA-certified hard hat.
 You must bring your own hard hat on field trips.
-We also have hard hats you may loan a hard hat when you need it for field trips.
-Just visit your Administrator in Y2E2, room 242.
+We also have hard hats you may borrow when you need one for field trips.
+Visit the SDC Program administrator in Room 242.

-Field boots: You should have a good pair of hard-soled leather work shoes or boots.
+Boots: You should have a good pair of hard-soled leather work shoes or boots.
 A sturdy pair of leather hiking boots will also do for most projects.
-You should obtain these items during your first week on campus since some pertinent activities will start by the second week.
+You should obtain these items during your first week on campus since some pertinent activities may start as early as the second week.

-Students must provide their Stanford ID numbers to the Construction Administrative Office, Room 242, to get after hours keycard access to the Y2E2 building using their Stanford ID cards.
-Research assistants assigned to offices should see the program assistant in the Construction Administrative Office, Room 242, to obtain a room key.
-You will also need to register your Stanford ID number to get keycard access to enter Y2E2 after 5:00pm.
+Students must provide their Stanford ID numbers to the Construction Administrative Office, Room 242, to get after-hour access to the Y2E2 building using the Stanford ID cards.

 The Engineering library and other campus libraries have photocopy machines available for student use.
-The FedEx Kinko’s Copy Center at Tresidder located on the Second Floor offers lower rates for bulk copying.
+The FedEx Kinko’s Copy Center at Tresidder offers lower rates for bulk copying.
 The CEE Department machine is available only for work associated with sponsored research projects.
 The copier in Room 252 is for faculty and staff use only.
 Research and teaching assistants may use the copy machine in Room 252 for class assignment copies.
-The Program Administrator is not available to do your copy work.
+The Program administrator is not available to do your copy work.

-The Administrator's office is located in Y2E2, Second Floor, Room 242.
+The Administrator's office is located in Y2E2, second floor, Room 242.
 The telephone is (650) 723-4447.
 If you have any questions, please stop in.
-We will be happy to assists you.
+We will be happy to assist you.